moazahmd/Logic-Simulator/README.md

-# Logic-Circuit-Simulator
+# Logic Circuit Simulator
 Simple logic circuit design simulator based on OOP in C++.
 Different gates, LEDs, keys, and wires are used to design your circuit.
-Just draw Your circuit and run to see the output :)
+Just draw Your circuit and run to see the output!

 This project aims mainly to cover topics of OOP such as classes, inheritance, and polymorphism,...